top of page

 Q: Do you offer any discounts or scholarships?

 A: We are not currently large enough to offer scholarships.
-We do, however, offer sibling discounts of 5% for each sibling after the oldest, and a 10% military discount.
+We do, however, offer a family discount and a 10% military discount.

 Q: Do you offer dual credit courses?

 Traditions Education is partnered with Lone Star College.
-We encourage all of our high school students to take advantage of the plethora of academic and trade skills dual credit courses in order to enhance their education and move toward their future.
+We encourage all of our high school students to take advantage of the plethora of academic and workforce dual credit courses in order to enhance their education and move toward their future.

 Q: What is the student dress code?
 Are uniforms required?